Authentication & Setup Guide

 | 401 | Unauthorized | Missing or invalid token/key.
 Check your Authorization or X-API-Key header. |

 | 403 | Forbidden | Valid credentials but insufficient permissions.
-JWT used for CRUD, or API key used for auth management. |
+Common causes: non-admin owner key against admin routes, or free-plan access against Pro-only owner features. |

 | 422 | Validation Error | Request body doesn't match schema.
 Check required fields and types.
 Response body contains details. |